 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Heardeman were recorded, including Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Heardeman family (pre 1700)

-More information is included under the topic Early Heardeman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Heardeman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heardeman family to Ireland